 Renovating, Retrofitting, and Transforming Existing Homes into Exceptional Green Homes

-Better Built Green Home Renovations by BPC Green Builders
+Better Built Deep Green Home Renovations by BPC Green Builders

-Serving parts of Western Connecticut and Westchester, Putnam, and Dutchess Counties, New York
+BPC serves parts of Fairfield, Litchfield, and New Haven Counties, Connecticut and Westchester, Putnam, and Dutchess Counties, New York

 BPC Green Builders Converts Existing Homes into Certified Green Homes

 BPC Green Builders transforms existing homes into homes that can be certified to meet rigorous green building industry standards.
 The industry term for this process is Deep Green Retrofitting.
 It is most cost-effectively done as part of a whole house renovation or major remodeling project.